neyona/webpack-boilerplate-Fall-2019/README.md

 touch src/main.css
 yarn run build
-yarn add webpack-dev-server --dev yarn add image-webpack-loader --dev
+yarn add webpack-dev-server --dev yarn add file-loader --dev
+yarn add image-webpack-loader --dev yarn run build
+yarn run dev
-yarn run start
+yarn start

-I also run the command 'yarn audit' when building the webpack to see if the packages are up to date and running well.
+It will not start without yarn run dev being run first.
+I also ran the command 'yarn audit' when building the webpack to see if the packages are up to date and running well.